1. Resources and Technology

 Teaching Large Courses Effectively and Efficiently

-The TeachingTalks playlist is a series of brief videos that introduce teaching and learning strategies that can be incorporated into any course.
-Each video focuses on a specific pedagogical need, presenting a strategy to help meet that need and a brief overview about how instructors can get started with implementation in their own courses.
+This playlist introduces teaching and learning strategies that can be incorporated into any course.
+Each video focuses on a specific pedagogical need, presenting a strategy to meet that need.

 Teaching Transformations: Faculty Reflections and Insights on Pandemic Practices

-This resource features reflections on pandemic teaching of Columbia faculty from across disciplines, campuses, and affiliate institutions.
+This resource features reflections on pandemic teaching from Columbia faculty from across disciplines, campuses, and affiliate institutions.
 Discover their stories, their innovations, and how the pandemic has transformed their teaching practices.

 Teaching with DIY Video